sardana-org/sardana/doc/source/sep/SEP2.md

 	SEP: 2
 	State: DRAFT
 	Date: 2018-11-26
-	Drivers: Zbigniew Reszelaz zreszela@cells.es
+	Drivers: Zbigniew Reszela zreszela@cells.es
 	URL: http://www.sardana-controls.org/sep/?SEP2.md
 	License: http://www.jclark.com/xml/copying.txt
 	Abstract:
 	1D and 2D experimental channels may produce big arrays of data at high frame rate.
-Extracting this data and storing it using Sardana recorders, as it is currently implemented, is not always optimal.
+Reading this data and storing it using sardana recorders, as it is currently implemented, is not always optimal.
 This SEP will add a data saving duality, optionally, leaving the data storage at the responsibility of the detector (or an intermediate software layer e.g.